immutant/immutant.org/news/2015-04-13-announcing-2.md

 tags: [ releases ]
 ---

-{{this section needs a rewrite}}
-We're {{something something}} to announce *The Deuce's* official release: Immutant **2.0.0**.
-At this point, we feel pretty good about the stability of the API, the performance, and the compatibility with both WildFly 8 and the forthcoming WildFly 9.
+We're {{something something}} to announce *The Deuce's* official release: Immutant **2.0.0**!

-We expect a final release before spring (in the Northern Hemisphere).
-We would appreciate all interested parties to try out this release and submit whatever issues you find.
-And again, big thanks to all our early adopters who provided invaluable feedback on the alpha, beta, and incremental releases.
+We want to thank of our early adopters who provided invaluable feedback on the alpha, beta, and incremental releases - we couldn't have done this without you.

 ## What is Immutant?